Terms of Service

 - Spawn camping is almost impossible because of the security zone around the respawn points, and is thus allowed.
 If you die and your enemies are near your respawn point, you will have either to wait for regeneration in the safe zone or to choose another respawn point/Teleportation pact to rejoin the battle.

-- During outpost battles, using aggro dragging and killing yelks near the fight is a valid and allowed game strategy.
+- During outpost battles, using aggro dragging and killing yelks near the fight is a valid and allowed game strategy but only for the attackers and defenders.

-Declaring war on your own OP or that of one of your allies, or having your allies declare war on your OP(s) in order to prevent someone else declaring war on it, is considered an exploit and is prohibited.
-The transferring of ownership of an OP from one guild to another is allowed; raising the threshold during the transfer is forbidden, as is the handing over of the OP multiple times in a row, this being considered as blocking the OP.
+d) Outpost Blocking Declaring war on your own OP(s), on one of your allies, or having your allies declare war on your OP(s) in order to prevent someone else declaring war on it, is considered an exploit and is prohibited.
+The transfer of ownership of an OP from one guild to another is allowed; raising the threshold during the transfer is forbidden, as is the handing over of the OP multiple times in a row, this being considered as blocking the OP.

 IV.
 Inappropriate Advertising